133-0007

 The former Edward Holland House is a model example of America’s Second Empire style—a more neighborly interpretation of French imperial fashion that inspired the mode.
-It was built in 1885 for Col. Edward Holland, a native of Nansemond County who was Suffolk’s mayor from 1886-1887.
+The Holland House Apartments building was built in 1885 for Col. Edward Holland, a native of Nansemond County, who was Suffolk’s mayor from 1886-1887.
 Holland later served in the Virginia senate and the U. S. House of Representatives.
 He continued an active civic life until his death in 1940.
 Between 1940 and 1965 Holland’s residence was a meeting place for the Suffolk Elks Lodge No. 685.
-It now accommodates six apartments.
+It has gone on to accommodate six apartments.
 Dominated by its concave mansard roof highlighted by patterned slates, the stylish dwelling retains much of its original architectural fabric, including a lacy front porch.
 Though northern states abound in Second Empire-style dwellings, the economic deprivation of the Reconstruction era make them rare in Virginia.
+The Holland House Apartments contributes to the Suffolk Historic District.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.